Yarrow Essential Oil

 Yarrow blends well with

-It is cautioned that Yarrow essential oil should not be used if pregnant.
+It is cautioned that yarrow essential oil should not be used if pregnant.

 Yarrow oil can cause irritation to sensitive skin.